kyuupichan/electrumx/docs/protocol-methods.md

 ===============

 A newly-started server uses this call to get itself into other servers' peers lists.
-It sould not be used by wallet clients.
+It should not be used by wallet clients.

 **Signature**

-  .. function:: server.add_peer(features)
+  :server.add_peer(features)

-  .. versionadded:: 1.1
+  versionadded: 1.1

   * *features*

-    The same information that a call to the sender's :func:`server.features` RPC call would return.
+    The same information that a call to the sender's `server.features` RPC call would return.

 **Result**

   A boolean indicating whether the request was tentatively accepted.
-  The requesting server will appear in :func:`server.peers.subscribe` when further sanity checks complete successfully.
+  The requesting server will appear in `server.peers.subscribe` when further sanity checks complete successfully.